Cincinnati Bengals vs Baltimore Ravens 10/13/2019 Odds, Picks and Preview

 Cincinnati Bengals vs Baltimore Ravens 10/13/2019

 The Bengals were on the edge of victory, but it slipped through their grasp when they ended with a 26-23 scoreboard against the Arizona Cardinals.
-This upcoming matchup will surely be payback time, especially for players who pumped in quality effort for the previous game.
+This upcoming matchup will surely be payback time, especially for players who pumped in the quality effort for the previous game.
 Andy Dalton shone bright with his 27/38 and 262 passing yards, giving hope with his 2 tossed TDs.
 Joe Mixon took charge of 19 carries for a total of 93 yards, but unfortunately, he didn’t cross the end zone.
 Tyler Boyd racked up 123 receiving yards via 10 catches.
 The Bengals ran with the ball for 23 out of 62 plays; obviously rushing is not their go-to play.
 Even though the Bengals racked up 21 first downs, they were set back by 7 penalties which subtracted 60 yards.

 Nevertheless, they still gained a total of 370 yards.
 For their defensive efforts, the Bengals held the opponent to 20 out of 32 completion attempts.
-They weren’t able to limit as much though- the opponent still ended up with 63 % completion rate plus 514 yards.
+They weren’t able to limit as much though- the opponent still ended up with a 63 % completion rate plus 514 yards.
 The Bengals are on a freefall.
 They have good players, but their offensive output is still lacking.
-Ranked as one of the worst-scoring teams in the league, the Bengals need to reassess their game plan.
+Ranked as one of the worst scoring teams in the league, the Bengals need to reassess their game plan.
 While it’s too late to take the season, it’s never too late to learn new lessons.

 Players to watch: Andy Dalton 166 ATT 102 CMP 1150 YDS 5 TD; Joe Mixon 47 CAR 149 YDS 3.2 AVG 0 TD; Giovani Bernard 17 CAR 35 YDS 2.1 AVG 0 TD; John Ross 16 REC 328 YDS 20.5 AVG 3 TDS; Tyler Boyd 27 REC 283 YDS 10.5 AVG 0 TDS; Auden Tate 11 REC 144 YDS 13.1 AVG 0 TDS; Tyler Eifert 11 REC 81 YDS 7.4 AVG 1 TDS